eford/Astro585_2015_Fall_Public/labs/2/README.md

 ```
 > git remote add upstream git@github.com:eford/PsuAstro585.git
 ```
+If you're working from multiple local repositories (e.g., one on a lab computer, one on your laptop), then you'll need to do this once for each repository.

 Remember that you can "pull" changes from your remote repository into your local repository with the command.
 ```